1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Can diet help manage Cholesterolosis of the Gallbladder?

 Yes.
-Eating a low-fat, high-fiber diet and maintaining a healthy weight can reduce bile cholesterol and ease symptoms.
+The low-fat, high-fiber diet with a healthy weight may lower the cholesterol level in the bile and alleviate the symptoms.

 What is the ICD-10 code for Cholesterolosis of the Gallbladder?